South Dakota sailor identified after 75 years of being 'non-recoverable'

 The USS Oklahoma, a 1910 battleship, was sunk in about 12 minutes after being hit by several Japanese torpedoes.
 While many of the damaged battleships were righted and returned to service, the Navy determined the Oklahoma was too damaged for service, and was sold for scrap in 1946.

-According to the Defense POW/MIA Accounting Agency, there are 73,004 (approximately 26,000 are assessed as possibly-recoverable) still unaccounted for from World War II.
+, there are 73,004 (approximately 26,000 are assessed as possibly-recoverable) still unaccounted for from World War II.